UccelloLibero/Antipode/README.md

 - **CesiumJS**: A JavaScript library for creating 3D globes and maps, used for the map visualization.
 - **OpenStreetMap**: An open-source project that provides free geographic data and map imagery, used as the imagery provider for the map.

+## Deployment

+This project is deployed on Heroku.
+You can access it at [Antipode](https://antipode-a2cbdc24a665.herokuapp.com/).

 ## License